Friday 6 – Sunday 8 September 2019

 Learn about Prof Leggat

-Professor Peter A. Leggat, AM, is co-Director of the World Health Organization Collaborating Centre (WHOCC) for Vector-borne and Neglected Tropical Diseases (VBDs & NTDs) at James Cook University, Townsville.
-He is President, The Australasian College of Tropical Medicine (ACTM), and Dean, Faculty of Travel Medicine, ACTM.
-He is also Secretary-Treasurer of the International Society of Travel Medicine.
+Professor Peter A. Leggat, AM, ADC, is co-Director of the World Health Organization Collaborating Centre (WHOCC) for Vector-borne and Neglected Tropical Diseases (VBDs & NTDs) at James Cook University, Townsville.
+He is Acting Honorary Secretary and Past President, The Australasian College of Tropical Medicine (ACTM), and Dean, Faculty of Travel Medicine, ACTM.
+He is also President-Elect of the International Society of Travel Medicine.

 Clinical Manager, Aspen Medical